DimitriPalmer22/Relapse-Code-Documentation/Documentation/Post-VS Design Changes.md

 - We need to add a camera shake for when the player gets hit.
 - Right now we have no way to convey to the player how charged the power is.
 	- When the player is actively charging the power, they'll have one animation.
 Maybe like an open hand.
 The hand is open, but tense.
 	- When the power is fully charged, the player will have a closed fist.
+It should also shake a lil bit.
 	- When the player uses the power, they will release their clenched fist.
+	- Keep in mind, the palm is still facing upward in all these motions so that the UI is still visible.
+-

 ## Auditory
 -